dogwonder/dgwltd-theme/README.md

 ## Custom typeface (optional)

 This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (dgw.ltd).
 If you wish to use this on your own website then you will need to [purchase a license](https://klim.co.nz/buy/soehne/).
-You can remove these form fontFamilies[] in theme.json and typography.scss
+You can remove these form fontFamilies[] in theme.json, functions.php and typography.scss.
+These fonts are not included in the repo.

 ## Custom blocks (optional)